JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 # Settings for Test Adapter for Catch2

-> The information on this page is based on **Test Adapter for Catch2** v1.5.0.
+> The information on this page is based on **Test Adapter for Catch2** v1.6.0.

-In order for the **Test Adapter for Catch2** to do its job, it requires certain settings to be set explicitely by the user.
+In order for the **Test Adapter for Catch2** to do its job, it requires certain settings to be set explicitly by the user.
 This is done via a _.runsettings_ file.
 The settings for the **Test Adapter for Catch2** are collected inside the `<Catch2Adapter>` node that can be added to the `<RunSettings>` node of the _.runsettings_ file.
 Below is the list of settings that are available for the **Test Adapter for Catch2**.
 The ones with an asterisk are required to be set by the user and have defaults that will cause the **Test Adapter for Catch2** to not discovery tests.

 - [`<Catch2Adapter>`](#catch2adapter)
 - [`<CombinedTimeout>`](#combinedtimeout)